 Definitely being a wife, mother, friend, and daughter.
 Living in Italy for five years and coming from an Italian-American family.
 And the losses I've experienced.
 Learning how to survive and thrive after losses has taught me things about life and character, and I can't imagine learning them any other way.

 What do you do when you’re not writing?

-I love reading, spending time with my husband and children, playing with our dogs, and baking.
-Writing is so sedentary by nature, so I make sure to get regular exercise.
-I also love technology, so I like working on web sites that I design.
+I love reading (fiction and nonfiction), spending time with my husband and children, playing with our dogs, and baking.
+Writing is so sedentary by nature (though I use a standing desk when possible), so I make sure to get take long walks every day.
+I'm passionate about technology, and I like working on websites that I've designed.